t2-project/documentation/source/measurements/gmt.rst

           + Network Energy: 0.83 J
     * CPU energy consumption decreases with more executions

-4. Energy overhead by JMeter
+3. Energy overhead by JMeter
 ----------------------------

-GMT can only measure the energy consumption of the whole system that is part of an usage scenario.
+At the moment (as of April 2024) GMT can only measure the energy consumption of the whole system that is part of an usage scenario.
 Therefore, the energy consumption of JMeter is always included in the resulting energy values.
+However, there is the promise that GMT will offer the support for separating two logical and physical disjunct components onto two machines in the future.

 The measurement of individual components is not possible with GMT, because there is no clear way of how to isolate individual components and GMT has the philosophy that a usage scenario should contain all components to reflect an actual use case of the software.
-Therefore, a client / trigger that is part of a usage scenario is also part of the energy measurement.
-See the discussion `Measure energy consumption for each individual container <https://github.com/green-coding-berlin/green-metrics-tool/discussions/562>`_ for more information.
+Therefore, all components that are part of an usage scenario are also part of the energy measurement.
+See the section `Granularity of energy data <https://docs.green-coding.io/docs/prologue/philosophy-methodology/#granularity-of-energy-data>`__ in the docs of the GMT for more information.

-For comparisons between different applications this should not be a problem, as long as the client / trigger behaves the same.
+For comparisons between different applications this should not be a problem, as long as the respective components behave the same.
+In theory, that should also be the case with JMeter that always executes the same test plan (perhaps with different parameters, so that have to be kept in mind for comparisons).
-This is the case with JMeter that always executes the same test plan (perhaps with different parameters, so that have to be kept in mind for comparisons).
+However, measurements with the GMT setup have shown that the start process of JMeter can take different lengths of time (3--10~seconds), so that this can have a negative effect on the results.
+This must be taken into account when comparing measurement results.

 .. collapse:: Measurement of JMeter Overhead